alesfav/alesfav.github.io/_news/announcement2.md

 related_posts: false
 ---

-My PhD thesis has been awarded the **G-Research EPFL PhD prize in maths and data science**.
+My PhD thesis has been awarded the G-Research EPFL **PhD prize** in maths and data science.
 Many thanks to G-Research for this honor.